Are you or someone you know diabetic suffering from a foot injury, poor blood circulation, or generally uncomfortable feet?

 Acrylic socks are good at protecting the feet against blisters because they keep the feet much drier.
 They are great for people who exercise regularly and vigorously.
 Acrylic fibers have better abilities in wicking moisture.
 The extra padding makes them suitable for people with reduced sensation since they reduce foot injuries.

 Diabetic socks that have extra padding or gel padding are also useful in moisture-wicking and will protect the feet from injury, reduce sensitivity and irritation, and provide comfort.

 Soft and finer-textured fabric like bamboo and wool often characterizes diabetic socks.
 They reduce skin abrasion and possess natural anti-microbial properties.

 The diabetic socks come with sensors that track the temperature of the feet and alert you through an app, in case of a change, like an ulcer or a sore.
 Its coin-sized battery is placed near the ankle on the outer side of the socks.
 They cost around $19.95 per month and last for six months.

 Diabetic socks should be worn as often as possible.
 They should be changed and washed regularly to prevent fungal or bacterial growth, especially if you suffer from ulcers or blisters.

 - Do NOT bleach

-- Tumble dry on warm heat to protect their delicate fiber
+- Tumble dry on warm heat to protect their delicate fibre

 One common misconception is that washing socks on high heat will kill bacteria quickly.
-This is not true, but will instead make the fibers loose elasticity and end up destroying your socks.
+This is not true, but will instead make the fibres lose elasticity and end up destroying your socks.